-- Remedies for preparing the uterus lining: On the day of retrieving the eggs or at the time of embryo move, your doctor will recommend taking progesterone supplements to make the uterus lining more receptive to implantation.
+- Remedies for preparing the uterus lining: On the day of retrieving the eggs or embryo move, your doctor recommends progesterone supplements to make the uterus lining more receptive to implantation.

 Your doctor will determine which medications to use and when you start to use them.
 Typically, you’ll need between one to two weeks of ovarian induction before your eggs become ready for retrieval.

 Then, your doctor will likely perform some examinations to determine whether the eggs are available for collection: